mgallo185/is601-midterm/readme.md

 ## Exception Handling

 ### EAFP (Easier to Ask for Forgiveness than Permission)
 I used EAFP approach slightly more.
 In my plugins involving the math operation commands, I used the EAFP approach to attempt the operation first and then catch and handle any execeptions that occur.
-One of these instances are in [/app/plugins/add_command.py](app/plugins/add_command.py)
+One of these instances are in [/app/plugins/add_command.py](app/plugins/add_command.py) and similar logic is used for subtraction, mulitiplication, and division located in the same directory
 ```python
 try:
     num1, num2 = map(Decimal, args)